jongrinnellsf/pfolio/README.md

 # Jon Grinnell Portfolio

-A delightful portfolio site, showcasing some of my work
+A delightful portfolio site, showcasing some of my work.